Rune-Christensen/cobol-unit-test/README.md

 * Handling of * was improved
 * Section names can now contain "copy".
 * Added error when trying to verify unmocked section/paragraph.
+* Fixed so mocked calls without end-call does not assume that the next COBOL line is part of the mock.

 ### Other changes:
 * Fixed a lot of warnings and performance issues with the z/OS COBOL compiler.